marcinnajder/misc/2022_09_19_programming_with_sequences_part_1_introduction_to_powerseq/README.md

 pipe(10, v => v + 1, v => v * 10, v => v.toString()); // -> "110"
 ```

-`pipe` function takes a `value` and any number of functions `funcs`, each function takes one argument and returns one result. `pipe` calls the first function passing the `value`, the returned result is passed to the second function, and so on and so forth.
-The final result is returned from `pipe` function.
+`pipe` function takes a `value` and any number of functions `funcs`, each function takes one argument and returns one result. `pipe` function calls the first function from `funcs` collection passing the `value` argument, returned result is passed to the second function, and so on and so forth.
+The final result becomes the result returned from `pipe` function.
 In many programming languages like OCaml, F#, ELM `pipe` function is available as an `|>` infix operator and it is crucial part of any piece of code.
-One day it will be available also in JavaScript language.
-Now let's look how `pipe` function can help us with our example
+One day it will be also available in (JavaScript language)[https://github.com/tc39/proposal-pipeline-operator].
+Now let's look how `pipe` function can help us with our previous example

 ```javascript
 const positiveCurrencies = pipe(numbers,